Permit-to-Work Systems Must Work Under Pressure

 Permit System Diagnostic Toolkit (£29)

 A structured framework used to evaluate how permit systems function under operational pressure.
+Identifies hidden weak points before conditions expose them.

 About the Author

-The aim is to help engineers, supervisors, and auditors understand where control systems weaken under operational pressure and how those weaknesses can be identified early.
+The analysis on this site draws on that background.
+It focuses on how permit systems behave during real work rather than how they appear in procedures or audit documentation.
+The aim is to help engineers, supervisors, and EHS personnel understand where control systems weaken under operational pressure and how those weaknesses can be identified before an incident reveals them.

 What PermitToWorkGuide documents

-understand how work control systems actually behave in the field.
+The goal is straightforward.
+Understand how work control systems actually behave in the field.